-An agent would run for hours.
-It accumulated decisions and facts across turns.
-Then the context window rolled over or the process restarted and the accumulated state vanished.
-Or the agent “remembered” by stuffing the entire transcript back into the prompt on every turn.
-Tokens burned.
-The one fact from three sessions ago that the current decision depended on stayed missing.
+Agents lose state.
+They accumulate decisions and facts across hours of work, then the context window rolls over or the process dies and that history is gone.
+The fallback is stuffing the full transcript back into the prompt every turn.
+Tokens burn.
+The one fact from three sessions ago that the next decision depends on is still missing.

-The usual fixes were wrappers.
+I tried the usual stack.
 JSONL logs plus a vector store.
-Or a call to a memory service that ran LLM extraction on every turn and wrote into Postgres plus pgvector plus a graph.
-The file got corrupted on a hard kill.
+A memory service that runs LLM extraction every turn and writes into Postgres, pgvector, and a graph.
+Hard kills corrupted the file.
 The sidecar SQLite drifted from the vectors.
-The cloud service added latency and a hard dependency.
-Dedup remained a best-effort LLM call that sometimes emitted three versions of the same preference.
+The cloud path added latency and a hard dependency.
+Dedup stayed a best-effort LLM call that sometimes emitted three versions of the same preference.

-The requirement was one file.
-An agent treats it like a document: AirDrop the file, back it up, open it after a hard kill, and recover the exact state that includes the pending WAL records, the vector index manifests, the FTS5 segments, and the bitemporal facts with their valid-time and system-time ranges.
+I wanted one file.
+AirDrop it, back it up, open it after a hard kill, and recover the state that was in flight: pending WAL records, vector index manifests, FTS5 segments, bitemporal facts with valid-time and system-time ranges.
 No network hop.
-No sidecar database whose state can diverge.
+No sidecar database that can diverge.
 No hand-wave about eventual consistency.

-Wax is the engine that implements that file.
+Wax is that file format and the engine that owns it.

 A Wax file stores its own write-ahead log.
-It is not a bag of documents plus a separate index file.
+It is not a bag of documents with a separate index file next to it.
 The layout is self-describing.

 Offset Region